rebelsky/sams-assorted-musings-reflections/mathlanifesto-draft00.md

 Linux system administrator to support the Linux systems on campus, including [MathLAN](mathlan), the Library's various Web services, the high-performance computing cluster [1], and other such systems.
-My colleague, [John Stone], has suggested that we put together a statement of educational principles that ground our use of Linux to better inform not only the search process, but also the candidates for the position.
+My colleague, [John Stone](john-stone), has suggested that we put together a statement of educational principles that ground our use of Linux to better inform not only the search process, but also the candidates for the position.

 John prepared an excellent draft, and we spent some time today discussing